legalize-dev/legalize-nl/nl/BWBV0001610.md

 ##### Article IV.
 The Executive Authorities

-1. The Netherlands Party shall appoint the Royal Netherlands Embassy in Dhaka as the Netherlands Executive Authority in charge of the Project.

-The Netherlands Executive Authority shall be represented, in as far as the daily operations under the Project are concerned, by the Team Leader of the Project.
+1. The Netherlands Party shall appoint the Embassy of the Kingdom of The Netherlands to Bangladesh as the Netherlands Executive Authority in charge of the Project.
+The Netherlands Executive Authority shall be represented, in as far as the daily operations under the Project are concerned, by the Team Leader of the Project

 2. The Bangladesh Party shall appoint the Ministry of Water Resources as the Bangladesh Executive Authority in charge of the Project.